Kevon Lambert

-Kevon Lambert (born 22 March 1997) is a Jamaican professional footballer who plays as a defender and midfielder for USL Championship club Phoenix Rising FC and the Jamaica national team.
+Kevon Lambert (born 22 March 1997) is a Jamaican professional footballer who plays as a defender or midfielder for USL Championship club Louisville City FC, on loan from Major League Soccer club Real Salt Lake, and the Jamaica national team.

 Club career

 Montego Bay United

 Lambert joined Montego Bay United in September 2016, having previously played football at Glenmuir High School, where he won the 2012 daCosta Cup, and was named captain in his last year.
 Prior to joining MBU, he spent time on trial with Premier League club West Ham alongside compatriot Rodave Murray in 2016.

 He made his debut for MBU in November 2016, deputising for injured midfielder Dwayne Ambusley against Arnett Gardens.

 In spring/summer of 2017, Lambert spent the month of May on trial with Serbian side FK Vojvodina, but was unable to sign a professional contract due to European Work Permit complications.

 Phoenix Rising FC

 Phoenix Rising FC signed Lambert on 10 August 2017.
 Lambert re-signed with Phoenix Rising FC for the 2019 season.
+Lambert transferred from Rising to Real Salt Lake on 16 August 2023.
+He left Phoenix as the club's all-time leader in appearances across all competitions with 161.